yosefmelamed/Restaurant-Reservation-App/README.md

 Search:

-- Allows a user to search for reservations based on the phone number associated with the reservation
+- Allows a user to search for reservations based on the phone number associated with the reservation.
-- Can search based on a partial number
+- Can search based on a partial number.
-- If there is no match then it displays a "no match" message
+- If there is no match then it displays a "no match" message.
-- Contains a submit button and a cancel button which goes back to the previous page
+- Contains a submit button and a cancel button which goes back to the previous page.

 ![Search](./front-end/src/layout/pictures/us-07-search2.png)